Didier Drogba was the man for the big occasion.

 “He was like an animal.
 His preparation, the intensity in his eyes, and then he always produced.”

-Former Arsenal captain William Gallas revealed that Philippe Senderos used to go to pieces in the build-up to facing Drogba.
+Former Arsenal captain William Gallas revealed that Philippe Senderos used to go to pieces when faced with the prospect of facing Drogba.

 “I saw him against Chelsea, against Didier Drogba,” Gallas said, “where he would genuinely panic, like he was going through his match before playing it.